- I tripped over a loose kerbstone, who can I speak to about this?

 Can you remove left building materials and equipment after a completed repair job?

 We inspect all of our completed jobs to ensure that the site is left clear and tidy.
-If you believe that this has not happened on a site where Surrey County Council have been working, please let us know by completing our online form.
+If you believe that this has not happened on a site where Surrey County Council have been working, please let us know.

 If the work has been carried out by someone else, such as a utility company or a housing contractor, please contact them directly.